Barakkol33/docs/defensive-programming/README.md

 ### Implementation

-- Variants:

-  - Coarse-grained CFI: ensure indirect branches only go to a restricted set of possible targets—lighter weight but less strict.
-  - Fine-grained CFI: more precise target sets (per-callsite), stronger but more overhead.
 - Shadow stack:
   - A common CFI technique to protect returns: maintain a separate, protected stack of return addresses (the *shadow stack*) that cannot be corrupted by normal buffer-overflow writes.
 On function return, the runtime compares the actual return address with shadow stack entry; mismatch indicates an attack.
   - Implementation requires compiler support and runtime kernel features to protect the shadow stack memory (e.g., make it non-writable to normal code).
 - Deployment:
   - Many modern compilers (clang, gcc) provide CFI options; OSes may also implement kernel-level support (e.g., Intel CET for shadow stack support).

 ## Code Obfuscation